faraathrh/WebAppFinalReportGroupB/README.md

 In the Laravel Customer Loyalty System, LoyaltyController manage customer registrations, track their purchases and automatically assign loyalty points based on spending.
 It's part of a loyalty program intended to encourage repeat purchases and customer retention.

 The key features are:
-1. Customer Registration
+1. Customer Registration:
+   - Admin/staff can register customers with name and email
+   - Each customer is uniquely identified by their email
+   - Loyalty points start at 0 upon registration
-2. View Customers
+2. View Customers:
+   - List all of the customers along with their total points
+   - Option to view and edit any customer profile
-3. Purchase Tracking
+3. Purchase Tracking:
+   - Each customers have purchase records history
-4. Point Calculation
+4. Point Calculation:
+   - Points are calculated as 1 point for every RM10 spent
+   - When a purchase is saved, customer's total loyalty points are updated automatically

 #### 5. Reporting & Analytics